r-nmt000/PerfectMeals/README.md

  - One bowl of perfect TKG.

 * Dinner
- - One plate of perfect curry.
+ - One plate of perfect stew.
+ - One bowl of perfect TKG.
  - One cup of milk. (that will be great if you drink it with protein powder.)